gregorurabl/adobe_freescripts/README.md

 ☒ Not Dockable

 A diagnostics tool that reads a lot of information about your After Effects installation(s) and displays it in a container that let's you copy it's content.
 So you can tell people like me why scripts like mine throw errors on your machine.
-And only on your machine specificaly :P
+And only on your machine specifically :P

 <details>
   <summary>Click to see Screenshots</summary>